Race against time

 Stop Red Sea oil spill

-The United Nations is embarking on a complex and delicate operation to avert what could be one of the worst oil spills in human history.
+The United Nations has successfully wrapped up the emergency phase of an operation to avert what could have been one of the worst oil spills in human history.

-The FSO Safer supertanker, moored nine kilometres off the coast of Yemen in the Red Sea, is a storage vessel carrying an estimated 1.14 million barrels of light crude.
+The FSO Safer supertanker, moored nine kilometres off the coast of Yemen in the Red Sea, is a storage vessel that was carrying an estimated 1.14 million barrels of light crude.

 The ship is 47 years old.
-The conflict in Yemen means there has been no maintenance on it for seven years.
+The conflict in Yemen means there has been no maintenance on it for eight years.
 Its structural integrity is compromised, and it is deteriorating rapidly.
-There is a serious risk the vessel could be struck by a floating mine, spontaneously explode or break apart at any moment.
+There was a serious risk the vessel could be struck by a floating mine, spontaneously explode, or break apart at any moment.

-After months of preparation and coordination, the UN system and partners have begun a high-risk operation to secure the situation and prevent a humanitarian and environmental catastrophe.
-Tasked with coordinating the emergency phase of the operation, UNDP secured the Nautica, the replacement vessel where the millions of oil barrels from the decaying tanker will be transferred to, and contracted the leading marine salvage company SMIT, a subsidiary of Boskalis, that will coordinate the transfer operation and prepare the Safer for towing to a green scrapping yard.
+After months of preparation and coordination, the UN system and partners began a high-risk operation to secure the situation and prevent a humanitarian and environmental catastrophe.
+Tasked with coordinating the emergency phase of the operation, UNDP secured the Nautica, which was renamed the MOST Yemen, the replacement vessel where the millions of oil barrels from the decaying tanker will be transferred to, and contracted the leading marine salvage company SMIT, a subsidiary of Boskalis, that coordinated the transfer operation.

-The intervention comes with a large price tag, and the UN is appealing for urgent support.
-Countries and other partners have pledged more than US$100 million, but a significant funding gap remains as close to $24 million more is needed to fully fund the emergency phase of the operation.
+The intervention comes with a large price tag, and the UN is still appealing for urgent support.
+Countries and other partners have pledged more than US$121.2 million but a significant funding gap remains as close to US$21.8 million more is needed to fully fund the emergency phase of the operation.